George Logan (Pennsylvania politician)

-George Logan (September 9, 1753 – April 9, 1821) was an American physician, farmer, legislator and politician from Philadelphia County, Pennsylvania.
+George Logan (September 9, 1753 – April 9, 1821) was an American medical doctor, farmer, legislator and politician from Philadelphia County, Pennsylvania.
 He served in the Pennsylvania state legislature and represented Pennsylvania in the United States Senate.

 Early life, education, and marriage

 George Logan was born in Philadelphia, Pennsylvania, on September 9, 1753.

 As a child, he was sent to England for schooling, and later his Loyalist family again sent him overseas when the American Revolution broke out, this time to get medical training.
 He graduated from the University of Edinburgh Medical School in 1779.

 He returned to the United States in 1780, and in 1781 he married Deborah Norris, who went on to become a noted historian and diarist.
 Two years later they moved into Stenton, a mansion built in the Germantown area of Philadelphia by James Logan that is now open to the public.
 Partly due to the demands of restoring and maintaining Stenton, Logan gave up his career as a physician and became a gentleman farmer and politician.

 At Stenton, the couple entertained a wide circle of politicians, artists, writers, and businesspeople, counting among their friends Thomas Jefferson and the painter Charles Willson Peale.
 They were music lovers and had an admiration for many composers including Haydn, Mozart, Clementi and Pleyel.